-If a project or thesis, either directly or indirectly, involves humans in research, the student must seek approval from the Committee on the Rights of Human Subjects prior to initiating any activity with the subjects.
+If a project or thesis, either directly or indirectly, involves humans in research, the student must seek approval from the Internal Review Board for the Rights of Human Subjects prior to initiating any activity with the subjects.
 There is human subject involvement when human beings are asked to participate:

-- physically in an activity or to donate their tissue, organs, fluids, and other bodily material; - when information is sought from them directly (as through interview, questionnaire) or indirectly (as through observation); - when information concerning specific, individually identifiable human beings is asked for from third parties whether through access to files, data banks, or other means or through direct inquiry of third parties concerning the individuals in question.
+- physically in an activity or to donate their tissue, organs, fluids, and other bodily material; - when information is sought from them directly (as through interview, questionnaire) or indirectly (as through observation); or - when information concerning specific, individually identifiable human beings is asked for from third parties - whether through access to files, data banks, or other means - or through direct inquiry of third parties concerning the individuals in question.

 Research proposals for which the question of human subject involvement is itself uncertain or ambiguous must be submitted for review.
-The Human Subjects application and detailed information on the review process can be downloaded from http://web.sonoma.edu/orsp/compliance/human-subjects.html.
+The Human Subjects application and detailed information on the review process can be downloaded from IRB/Human Subjects | Office of Research & Sponsored Programs at Sonoma State University.
 Your application must be reviewed before you begin your research, and evidence of approval should be included as an Appendix of the thesis/project.
-The Office of Research and Sponsored Programs is located in Salazar 2057, 664-3972.
+The Office of Research and Sponsored Programs is located in Salazar 1040, orsp@sonoma.edu.